-Nature Trails – 3 Reasons Why You Should Build Them
+Nature Trails – 3 Reasons to Build Them in your Own Backyard

 When you work with nature to make the living world around you come alive, you're creating amazing areas of abundance filled with food for your family that also support wildlife.
 You may think it’s best to minimize trails or paths, but sometimes these features are exactly what your property needs.
 Creating a series of nature trails is a great way to let you and your family connect with the living world around you, and enjoy the vibrant abundance you've helped create.
 Keep reading to learn why nature trails are a great addition to your property.

 A property alive with abundance is not just a place for plants and wildlife.
 It’s also a place for family and friends to connect with the living world around us.
 Humans are a part of nature.
 And we can help heal the human-nature divide integrating nature into our lives.

 This means bringing more of our day-to-day lives outdoors.

 When you create nature trails on your property, you make it easier to keep up on maintenance and harvests.
 But you’re also creating space for you and your family to explore and connect with nature.

 I’m creating a whole series of nature trails on my property.
 My family just loves taking walks through these trails and hanging out in the little resting areas that I made (sometimes called “sit spots”).